will093/will093.github.io/_posts/2019-07-03-angular-universal-for-angular-developers.md

 For sites which do not regularly update their content and do not have any 'dynamic' route parameters, prerendering is usually the simpler and better solution.

-I recommend [this tutorial](https://medium.com/@maciejtreder/prerender-angular-application-be-seo-ae1183c621cb) for getting started with prerendering in Angular.
+I will not discuss prerendering any further in this article, but I recommend [this tutorial](https://medium.com/@maciejtreder/prerender-angular-application-be-seo-ae1183c621cb) for getting started with prerendering in Angular.

 # How Angular Universal works